mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/datagate-credential-equality-comparer.md

 ---
 title: DataGateCredentialEqualityComparer class
-description: Provides a comparer for IDataGateCredential objects, which supports equality comparisons.
+description: "Provides a comparer for IDataGateCredential objects, which supports equality comparisons. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Provides a comparer for IDataGateCredential objects, which supports equality comparisons.